 Robyn: And so with that Ford coaching program is that between the US or everywhere?

 Kathy: it’s everywhere it’s worldwide.

-Robyn: Kelly is also a graduate from ICA.
+Robyn: Kelly is also a graduate of ICA.
 Hi!
 Do you want to tell us something about you?

 Kelly: I had a “none compete” clause which was for five years.
 I knew it was my time for a left turn or a new chapter.
 I had experience with hosting hockey families from around the world who were looking for their chance to jump into the NHL.
 I got involved with the team and I knew coaching was where I wanted to be.
 I wanted to formalize what I was already doing.
 And so I research and found ICA it was a perfect fit.
 I enrolled and I guess that was about 5 years ago.

-Kelly: yeah and then just whern I graduated I ended up getting role at student support so for the last almost 4 years.
-I’ve been supporting students, and hosting Q and A calls, and helping people realize their coach training dreams.
+Kelly: yeah and then just when I graduated I ended up getting the role at student support so for the last almost 4 years.
+I’ve been supporting students and hosting Q and A calls and helping people realize their coach training dreams.

 Robyn: yeah totally!
-And you are in a business as well as a coach?
+And you are in business as well as a coach?

 And then Aleka another graduate from ICA and also a PCC from the ICF, do you want to tell us something about you as a coach?

 Aleka: sure I would love too and I love that you are absolutely worth it.
 That is great!

 Aleka: So I started my coaching path kind of like I think many do with a being a consultant.
 As in neuromuscular therapy and nutrition and that took me down into psychology and then I actually had my own coach.
 And from there I really recognize that coaching was the model that sat right with me.